Occupational Exposure

 Where Was Asbestos Used in Chemical Plants?

-Asbestos was essential to chemical plant operations because of its heat resistance, chemical stability, and insulating properties.
-Understanding where asbestos was used helps workers identify their exposure sources and build stronger claims.
+The mineral was essential to chemical plant operations because of its heat resistance, chemical stability, and insulating properties.
+Understanding where ACM were installed helps workers identify their exposure sources and build stronger claims.

 85%

-Of chemical plants built before 1980 contained significant asbestos materials
+Of chemical plants built before 1980 contained significant ACM

 Process Piping and Insulation

 Miles of process piping in chemical plants required insulation to maintain temperatures and protect workers from burns.
-Asbestos pipe insulation was standard throughout:
+ACM pipe insulation was standard throughout:

 • Steam lines: High-pressure steam distribution systems